Bookselling

-Bookselling is the commercial trading of books which is the retail and distribution end of the publishing process.
-People who engage in bookselling are called booksellers, bookdealers, bookpeople, bookmen, or bookwomen.
-The founding of libraries in c.300 BC stimulated the energies of the Athenian booksellers.
+Bookselling is the commercial trading of books, which is the retail and distribution end of the publishing process.

+People who engage in bookselling are called booksellers, bookdealers, book people, bookmen, or bookwomen.

 History

+The founding of libraries in c.
+300 BC stimulated the energies of the Athenian booksellers.

 In Rome, toward the end of the republic, it became the fashion to have a library, and Roman booksellers carried on a flourishing trade.

-The spread of Christianity naturally created a great demand for copies of the Gospels, other sacred books, and later on for missals and other devotional volumes for both church and private use.
+The spread of Christianity naturally created a great demand for copies of the Gospels and other sacred books, and, later on for missals and other devotional volumes for both church and private use.
 The modern system of bookselling dates from soon after the introduction of printing.
-In the course of the 16th and 17th centuries the Low Countries for a time became the chief centre of the bookselling world.
+During the 16th and 17th centuries, the Low Countries, for a time, became primary center of the bookselling world.
 Modern book selling has changed dramatically with the advent of the Internet.
 Major websites such as Amazon, eBay, and other big book distributors offer affiliate programs and dominate book sales.

 Modern era

-Bookstores (called bookshops in the United Kingdom, Ireland, Australia and most of the Commonwealth, apart from Canada) may be either part of a chain, or local independent bookstores.
-Stores can range in size offering from several hundred to several hundred thousand titles.
-They may be brick and mortar stores or internet only stores or a combination of both.
+Bookstores (called bookshops in the United Kingdom, Ireland, Australia, and most of the Commonwealth, apart from Canada) may be either part of a chain, or local independent bookstores.
+Stores can range in size, offering several hundred to several hundred thousand titles.
+They may be brick and mortar stores, internet-only stores, or a combination of both.
 Sizes for the larger bookstores exceed half a million titles.
-Bookstores often sell other printed matter besides books, such as newspapers, magazines and maps; additional product lines may vary enormously, particularly among independent bookstores.
-Colleges and universities often have bookstores on campus that focus on providing course textbooks and scholarly books, and often also sell other supplies and logo merchandise.
+Bookstores often sell other printed matter besides books, such as newspapers, magazines, and maps; additional product lines may vary enormously, particularly among independent bookstores.
+Colleges and universities often have bookstores on campus that focus on providing course textbooks and scholarly books and also sell other supplies and logo merchandise.
 Many on-campus bookstores are owned or operated by large commercial chains such as WHSmith, Blackwell's or Waterstone's in the United Kingdom, or Barnes & Noble College Booksellers in the United States.